taih304/Linux-Shell/command.md

 * ls -l

-list in long format: show more detail of the file
+list in long format: show more detail of the file/ list detail information

 you can see many information like rw-rw-r-- : stand for read-write/read-write....